arangodb/arangodb-spark-datasource/README.md

 - on corrupted records in batch reading, partial results are not supported.
 All fields other than the field configured by `columnNameOfCorruptRecord` are set to `null`
-- in read jobs using `stream=true` (default), possible AQL warnings are only logged at the end of each read task
+- in read jobs using `stream=true` (default), possible AQL warnings are only logged at the end of each read task (BTS-671)
-- for `content-type=vpack` deserialization casts don't work well, i.e. reading a document having a numeric field whereas the related read schema requires a string value for such field
+- for `content-type=vpack`, implicit deserialization casts don't work well, i.e. reading a document having a field with a numeric value whereas the related read schema requires a string value for such field
-- when reading or writing, dates and timestamps fields interpreted to be of UTC time zone
+- dates and timestamps fields are interpreted to be in UTC time zone

 ## Demo